-In September 2019 we recruited new anti-bullying ambassadors from each class in Year 1 to Year 6.
-They will meet at least once every term with Mr Riordan (Headteacher) and Mrs Jones (Anti-Bullying Governor).
+In September 2021 we recruited new anti-bullying ambassadors from each class in Year 2 to Year 6.
+They meet at least once every term with Mr Riordan (Headteacher) and Mrs Jones (Anti-Bullying Governor).

 - Review our anti-bullying procedures.